 The Greek islands are famous for their beauty.
-Some of them are synonymous of summer holidays and they are very popular tourist destinations globally.
-However, there are some other islands which are not so well known that can satisfy every visitor, while they offer serenity, relaxation and rest.
+Some of them are synonymous with summer holidays, and they are very popular tourist destinations globally.
+However, there are some other islands which are not so well-known that can satisfy every visitor while offering serenity, relaxation, and rest.

 Here are ten Greek Islands that are heaven on earth

 Elafonissos is on the southeast side of the Peloponnesian peninsula.
-The island attracts thousands of tourists, especially in July and August, while more than 5,000 people stay there and more than 1,600 vehicles cross over to the island daily.
+The island attracts thousands of tourists, especially in July and August while more than five thousand people stay there and more than 1,600 vehicles cross over to the island daily.

-Keros, an island northwest of Amorgos, is of particular interest to archaeology buffs.
-In ancient times the island was named Kereia or Keria, and it was first referred to on an inscription noting the taxpayers of city states that were allies of Athens in 425 B.C.
+Keros, an island northwest of Amorgos, is of particular interest to archeology buffs.
+In ancient times, the island was named Kereia or Keria, and it was first referred to on an inscription noting the taxpayers of city-states that were allies of Athens in 425 B.C..

-Especially mountainous, without any source of drinking water and easy access, Keros has one of the most valuable stones in the world, namely white marble, that is responsible for its wealth in antiquity.
+Especially mountainous without any source of drinking water and easy access, Keros has one of the most valuable stones in the world, namely white marble, that was the source of its wealth in antiquity.

 Koufonisia consists of two islands: Kato (Lower) and Pano (Upper).
 They belong to the complex of the Small East Cyclades.
 Koufonisia is located on the southeast side of Naxos and on the west side of Amorgos.
-Keros is an island closely related to them.
+Keros is an island closely associated with them.